Revature-Salesforce-Training/curriculum/Week 1 - Web Dev, SDLC, LWC OSS, SLDS/JavaScript/LNJavaScript.md

 ## Out of Scope

-As we said at the beginning of this module, our JavaScript introduction is not meant to be comprehensive.
+Our JavaScript introduction is not meant to be comprehensive.
 As such, there are many topics related to our studies that we did not discuss because they were out of the scope of this module.
 However, your author always seeks to be as helpful as possible, so links to documentation on some of these topics are included in the Helpful References/Links section.
 Let's touch on